Goromuru River

-The Goromuru River is a river, located in the Northern Territory in Australia.
+The Goromuru River is a river in the Northern Territory in Australia.

 The headwaters are found in the valleys of the Frederick Hills in Arnhem Land and flow in a northerly direction through uninhabited country for a distance of 30 km until discharging into Arnhem Bay and eventually the Arafura Sea.

 The catchment area of the river is 1026 km2.

 The estuary formed at the river mouth is tidal in nature and in near pristine condition.
 The estuary occupies an area of 53.5 ha of open water.
 It is tide dominated in nature having a single channel and is surrounded by an area of 10.5 km2 covered with mangroves.